Zunaeed-Imran/Social_Network_Project/README.md

 - work on Middleware & Route Protection

 - work on Creating the Dashboard View
-- will work on Creating Posts (Model & Controller)
+- work on Creating Posts (Model & Controller)
+- work on Post Validation & Outputting Errors
 -